preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 .. image:: permission-co-authors.png

-Of course, Page Collection administrators can use the permission settings for a page to do this here, but when it's allowed to invite co-authors, authors can do this as well, using the INVITE CO-AUTHOR option.
+Of course, Page Collection administrators can use the permission settings for a page to do this, but when it's allowed to invite co-authors, authors can do this as well, using the INVITE CO-AUTHOR option.

 **NOte!** To remove co-authors you need to be Page Collection administrator as this is done through the Pemission settings for the page.